 - There is already food poverty.
 Increasing tax will take a higher % of tax from those on low incomes.
 This tax is likely to be regressive and increase inequality.

-- However, sugary soft drinks are not a necessity.
+- However, sugary soft drinks are not a necessity – healthier drinks can be chosen.
 Also, in deciding the socially optimal price of goods, we shouldn’t be worried about equality.
 If we feel that taxing unhealthy food and subsidising healthy food increases inequality, there are always ways to overcome the inequality.

 - Administration costs of putting tax on ‘sugary soft drinks’ There may be difficulties in collecting tax and deciding which drinks to tax, e.g. if you take sugar in your tea, does that make it taxable?